hsl43/RxFireDroid/README.md

 ## Authentication
 ### FirebaseAuth
-An Rx-ified version of the standard `FirebaseAuth` class.
-This version maintains the same interface as the standard version, and thus can be used as a drop-in replacement.
+A reactive version of the standard `FirebaseAuth` class.
+This version maintains the same interface as the standard version and thus can be used as a drop-in replacement.

-Long-running operations that return a `Task` now have overloaded Rx-ified alternatives prefixed with "rx-".
-For example:
+Long-running operations that return a `Task` now have reactive alternatives prefixed with "rx-".
+For example, the reactive alternative for:
 ```
 public Task<AuthResult> signInWithCredential(AuthCredential credential)
 ```
-...and:
+...is defined as:
 ```
 public Single<AuthResult> rxSignInWithCredential(AuthCredential credential)
 ```

-The Rx-ified versions of:
+The reactive versions of:
 * `add/removeAuthStateListener()`, and
 * `add/removeIdTokenListener()`

-...can be found in the form of:
+...are defined as:
 * `rxBindAuthState()`, and
 * `rxBindIdTokenState()`